Devanshi (TV series): 10 months later

 Everyone thinks that Devanshi is dead, while she has become a business woman named Kalki Shah.
 She returns to Jwalapuri and makes everyone's life difficult.
 She makes Mohan and Kusum against each other, wins Nutan, Bhupi and tries to separate Menka and Vardaan.
 Kusum eventually tries to make Vardaan and Kalki fall for each other and marry, because Kalki's husband will get 50% of her property.
 This makes Menka really jealous and she tries to kill Kalki and put the blame on Kusum.
 But there comes Pavan Bakshi, who loves Kalki, and states that Kalki is his wife and eventually saves her from Menka's deadly trap.
 Pavan starts falling in love with Devanshi whilst helping her and does not want her to go back with Vardaan so starts plotting against her.
 Eventually, she is successful in helping Vardaan see that Menka is only after his money and thus their wedding does not happen.
 Vardaan later on learns about the innocence of Devanshi and his sadness melts Kalki's heart who wanted to make his life difficult.
-Further to this, she exposes the truth about Kusum Sundari once again to everyone with the help of Pavan who wants to save Devanshi from Kusum, Mohan and the villagers.
+Furthermore, she exposes the truth about Kusum Sundari once again to everyone with the help of Pavan who wants to save Devanshi from Kusum, Mohan and the villagers.
 An 11-year-old girl comes out of the hundi who happens to be called Kalki and tells everyone she is from an orphanage and to leave 'Devanshi didi' alone.
 When Vardaan finds out the whole truth, he is initially very upset with himself and tries to kill himself but Devanshi stops him, deciding to give him another chance.